Zeche Bonifacius

 Can I buy tickets online?

-Ticket purchasing options may vary, so it is advisable to check the official website for details.
+Ticket purchasing options may vary; check the official website for the latest information regarding online sales.

 Are there restrooms and cafes?